newtonsystems/docker-nginx-reverse-proxy/README.md

 ## Future

-The Docker Image is rather large should do an alpine version.
+- The Docker Image is rather large should do an alpine version.
+- Support for multi backend servers.

 ## User Feedback